eads/freelinking/modules/freelinking_prepopulate/README.txt

 node's taxonomy, book parent, or organic group.
 These advanced fields only work when viewing text on a particular node page.

-## FL-P API
+## FL-P Utilities
-The Freelinking Prepopulate API is intended to help with the centralized definition of form fields that may be of interest for Prepopulate-based plugins, and automating the process of extracting information for such fields.
+The Freelinking Prepopulate Utilities are intended to help with the centralized definition of form fields that may be of interest for Prepopulate-based plugins, and automating the process of extracting information for such fields.